vyca2017/content/content/reference/simple-api/queries/generated-queries.md

 ---
 alias: nia9nushae
-path: /docs/reference/simple-api/generated-queries
+path: /docs/reference/simple-api/queries
 layout: REFERENCE
-shorttitle: Generated Queries
 description: Use queries to fetch data.
-Generated queries in the GraphQL schema of your project are derived from models and relations that you defined.
+Queries in the GraphQL schema of your project are derived from models and relations that you defined.
 simple_relay_twin: oiviev0xi7
 tags:
   - simple-api